 You see, here’s the deal:

-I know, we all want to build the next big social network and become successful overnight.
+I know, we all want to build the next big social network and become millionaires overnight.

 Errrmmm, well that’s just not going to happen.

-But what’s even more important is that you goal is possible to achieve in the first place.
+But what’s even more important is that you goal is realistic to achieve in the first place.